 - Integrated: a deeper level of interaction between activity and gaming principle, such as designing tasks from the start to be aligned with point-scoring or achievement tracking.
 Examples include apps that track sleep patterns and exercise activity.

 In the talent selection and assessment space, gamification is a comparatively new kid on the block.
-Some assessment providers have made forays into the cosmetic and accessory levels of gamification, but few, if any, have really designed assessments that use gaming principles in a truly integrated way.
+Some assessment providers have made forays into the cosmetic and accessory levels of gamification, but few have really designed assessments that use gaming principles in a truly integrated way.

 What is game-based?